compose-generator/compose-generator/docs/docs/install/linux.md

     ```

     !!! warning
         The support for Raspbian is at the experimental stage.
-Please File a bug ticket on <a href="https://github.com/compose-generator/compose-generator/issues/new/choose" target="_blank">GitHub</a> if there occurs a bug while installing for you.
+Please File a bug ticket on <a href="https://github.com/compose-generator/compose-generator/issues/new/choose" target="_blank">GitHub</a> if there occurs a bug for you while installing.

 <!-- === "Alpine"
     To install Compose Generator on Alpine, execute the following commands in your terminal: